 Neural Networks are machines that behave similarly to how a human brain functions.
 You can encrypt images on the sender’s end through one ANN and use another ANN to decrypt the image on the receiver’s end.
 You can use MATLAB to build a complete image encryption system that uses Artificial Neural Networks.
 After completing this project, you’d be familiar with cryptography as well.

 3. Design and Apply an Electronic Differential System

 An Electronic Differential System allows vehicles to balance them better while turning or running on curved paths.
 Automotive manufacturers use this system in place of the mechanical differential.
 This system provides every driving wheel with the required torque and enables multiple wheel speeds.

 In a curved path, the vehicle’s inner and outer wheels would have different rotation speeds as the inner wheels would require a smaller radius.
 An Electronic Differential System uses the motor speed signals and steering wheel command signal to determine the required power for every wheel, so they get the necessary torque.

 It’s an advanced technology that offers many advantages, which its mechanical counterpart fails in providing.
 For example, the electronic differential is lighter than mechanical differential in terms of weight.
 The wheel with the least traction wouldn’t limit the torque as it would with a mechanic differential.
 These systems respond faster and offer many functionalities unavailable in the other one, such as traction control.

-You can use MATLAB to design and implement an electronic differential system.
+You can use ml projects for final year to design and implement an electronic differential system.
 You’ll need to create an embedded system design as well for better application.

 4. Build a MATLAB Based Inspection System with Image Processing